 I acknowledge, on behalf of the Mortgagee, its continuing obligation to notify HUD, in writing, within five days of any change to the information or documentation provided in connection with this application for approval.

-I certify that, upon approval, and with its submission of each loan for insurance or request for insurance benefits, the Mortgagee will comply with all HUD regulations and requirements necessary to maintain the Mortgagee’s FHA approval as identified in HUD handbooks, guidebooks, Mortgagee Letters, Title I Letters, and policies.
+I acknowledge that, upon approval, and with its submission of each loan for insurance or request for insurance benefits, the Mortgagee will be subject to all applicable HUD regulations, Handbooks, Guidebooks, Mortgagee Letters, Title I Letters, policies and requirements, as well as Fair Housing regulations and laws including but not limited to 24 CFR § 5.105, Title VIII of the Civil Rights Act of 1968 (the Fair Housing Act) and Title VI of the Civil Rights Act of 1964.